 - Post-Traumatic Stress Disorder (PTSD) counseling

-- Referrals to NYC agencies and community based organizations when needed
+- Referrals to New York City agencies and community-based organizations when needed

 - Veterans Administration Internship program